This article was updated on November 14th, 2023

 Why this helps: The combination of brushing and enzymatic toothpaste helps to soften and remove tartar and remove plaque to prevent tartar from forming.
 Brushing the gums can also help stimulate healing to reduce inflammation.
 CET makes a great pet toothbrush and toothpaste, as listed below:

-- FOR DOGS AND CATS: Enzymatic toothpaste specifically formulated using an enzyme system for dogs and cats to reduce plaque, freshen breath, and ensure a clean mouth with Poultry flavor pets love
+- FOR DOGS AND CATS: Enzymatic toothpaste specifically formulated using an enzyme system for dogs and cats to reduce plaque, freshen breath, and ensure a clean mouth.
+Poultry flavor pets love

 When is it recommended: Tooth brushing is recommended for any dog at any time.
 Of course, it works best to prevent tartar buildup, so starting with a professionally cleaned mouth will have the best results.
 But that doesn’t mean that brushing teeth that already have some buildup won’t aid in removing tartar from dog teeth.